lezzles11/Knex-Template/README.md

 - [ ] Code snippets are freaking awesome
 - [ ] Knowing what's going on is actually so much better - coding is much more fun that way - you actually get to follow the logic and such.
 - [ ] Plan for the route names
+- [ ] Making sure to console.log every step, and ensure that the parameters you enter are correct

 #### Credits :recycle: